 Since 2014, the CMU I-Corps Site program has trained 139 teams across all 7 CMU schools.
 After participation in I-Corps, 20 teams have gone on to participate in nationally ranked accelerator programs and, in total, teams have received more than $37M in follow on funding.
-More program successes can be found in our CMU I-Corps Site Impact Report [pdf].
+More program successes can be found in NSF's CMU I-Corps Site Impact Report [pdf].

 Explore Program Benefits

 - attend required CONNECTS seminars and seven cohort progress meetings for focused customer discovery training and valuable networking with past and present I-Corps site teams and mentors (see program schedule for more information)

 - receive reimbursement for up to $2,500 for eligible customer discovery expenses (domestic travel to industry trade shows, visits to potential customers and/or developing prototypes, participation in cohort curriculum is required to be eligible for reimbursement)

 - become part of the Project Olympus incubator program (see Benefits to Becoming a PROBE [pdf])

 - have a dedicated mentor who will meet with your team to provide you with business expertise, advise on pitch development and help grow your network of contacts

 - have priority opportunities to showcase your venture at LaunchCMU events and the Olympus Show & Tell